Gotsmy/finger_sweat/README.md

 ## Mathematical Model
 ### Example & Data Availability
-To fit kinetic/ concentration/ V<sub>sweat</sub> parameters of our model onto the measured data (M&#771;) given in `mathematical_model/raw_data/` use the notebook `mathematical_model/donor_fitting.ipynb`.
+The notebook `mathematical_model/donor_fitting.ipynb` is used to fit kinetic/ concentration/ V<sub>sweat</sub> parameters of our model onto the measured (IS normalized) data (M&#771;) given in `mathematical_model/raw_data/`.
-The custom python functions used are listed in the section `functions`.
+Custom python functions are listed in the notebook in section `functions`.
 In `sampling for MC replicates & multiprocess fitting` the actual fitting is done and the results are saved in the `mathematical_model/fitted_parameters/` directory.
 In sections `parse results` and `plot results` the best solution for every time-series is read in and plotted.

 ## Supplementary Note: Sensitivity Analysis
 Here we analysed the error associated to the fitting procedure with theoretical simulations.

 ### Example
 To run a test simulation go to `sensitivity_analysis/test` and run the `run_simulation.py` script.
+Note: with standard settings this can take several hours, depending on your machine.
+To run a shorter test consider lowering the values for *n* and *i* (`max_reps`and `max_tries` respectively).
 ```
 cd sensitivity_analysis/test
 python ../run_simulation.py